CreativeAcer/ngx-image-display/README.md

 Input | Interface | Description
 :---:|:---:|---
-images | image | This will be the array containing the images you would like the module to display.
+images | ImageData | This will be the array containing the images you would like the module to display.
-sameSize | samesizeConfig | This will define if the images are scaled to be the same size or not with reference to the selected height.
+sameSize | SameSizeConfig | This will define if the images are scaled to be the same size or not with reference to the selected height.
 displayconfig | DisplayConfig | This will set the general configuration for the module.
-imageeffect | imageEffect | This will enable or disable the selected effect when a user hovers over an image.
+ImageEffect | ImageEffect | This will enable or disable the selected effect when a user hovers over an image.

 ### **Input Options**
 The following settings are available